DDC¶

 Architecture D2 is approximately 2× cheaper than Architecture D for

 real input at any carrier or decimation rate.
-This is what DDCR
+This is what Ddcr

 implements.